karim-sharkawy/An-Analysis-of-Climate-Ensemble-Models/README.md

 3. Mini-batches for LSTMS
 - Instead of feeding the entire dataset into the model at once, break it down into batches.
 This allows the model to learn in smaller, more manageable chunks, reducing the memory load and making it easier to fit large datasets into memory.

+4. Temporal & Spatial Analysis: Detect seasonal patterns and long-term climate trends.
+   - Apply moving averages and Fourier transforms to extract seasonal effects.

+5. Advanced Enhancements: Make the project more dynamic and applicable to real-world scenarios.
+1. **Automated Data Pipeline**
+   - Develop a pipeline to **continuously update the model with new data** from NOAA.
+2. **Incorporate Climate Change Factors**
+   - Integrate climate change data (CO₂ levels, temperature anomalies) into the model.
+   - Ensure seamless integration with existing weather data.